deckhouse/deckhouse/docs/site/pages/guides/PRODUCTION.md

 {% alert %}
 Use two or more frontend nodes.

-Use inlet `LoadBalancer` for AWS/GCP/Azure, inlet `HostPort` with an external load balancer for bare metal or vSphere/OpenStack.
+Use inlet `LoadBalancer` for OpenStack-based clouds and cloud services where automatic balancer ordering is not supported (AWS, GCP, Azure, etc.).
+Use inlet  `HostPort` with an external load balancer for bare metal or vSphere.
 {% endalert %}

 Frontend nodes are used for balancing incoming traffic.
 Such nodes are allocated for Ingress controllers.
 The [NodeGroup](/documentation/v1/modules/040-node-manager/cr.html#nodegroup) of the frontend nodes has a `node-role.deckhouse.io/frontend` label.
 Read more about [allocating nodes for specific load types...](/documentation/v1/#advanced-scheduling)